jessielw/HDR-Multi-Tool/README.md

 In the menu at the top, you can select 'Automatic' or 'Debug':

-'Automatic' spawns windows with progress bars and a read out
+'Progress Bars' spawns new windows with progress bars and a read out

-'Debug' will spawn a CMD shell and leave it open in order to read errors in the event you have one
+'CMD Shell (Debug)' will spawn a CMD shell and leave it open in order to read errors in the event you have one